The CCRB's office has moved to 100 Church St., NY, NY, 10007

-The Civilian Complaint Review Board (CCRB) is an independent city agency; it is not part of the police department.
+The Civilian Complaint Review Board (CCRB) is an independent city agency, with subpoena power.
+It is not part of the police department.
 We handle complaints about four kinds of alleged police misconduct:

 1. Force: this refers to the use of excessive or unnecessary force; behavior that includes punching, shoving or choking a civilian, using pepper spray and up to and including the use of deadly force.